 Катерина Білокур – Kateryna Bilokur (1900 – 1961)

 All her life, Kateryna lived in the village of Bohdanivka (Богданівка) in the Poltava region.
-As a child, she drew with a piece of coal on cloth, then she painted the walls of her family house and then houses of the neighbors.
+As a child, she drew with a piece of coal on cloth, then she painted the walls of her family house and then the neighbors’ houses.

 Kateryna started to paint herself.
 A singer Oksana Petrusenko, who once received Kateryna’s letter with a drawing, helped her to develop as an artist and to exhibit her works.

-For instance, her art displayed at the International Exhibition in Paris in 1954.
+For instance, her art was displayed at the International Exhibition in Paris in 1954.
 Here they were noticed by the genius of modern art, Picasso.
-He said: “If we have had such an artist, we would make the entire world speak about her”.
+He said: “If we have had such an artist, we will make the entire world speak about her.”

 Where to see

 There’s a museum of Kateryna Bilokur in the renovated house where she lived in the village of Bohdanivka.
 Her works are also exposed in the National Folk Decorative Art Museum (Національний музей українського народного декоративного мистецтва) and the History Museum in Yahotyn (Історичний музей, Яготин).
 After the artist’s death, a piece of paper was found in her house.
 Here’s what was written on it:

 Доля випробовує тих, хто вирішив дійти якоїсь великої мети, але сильних духом не злякає ніщо.

 Destiny tests those who decided to achieve a big goal, but nothing can scare those who have the strong will.